gabsgrein/gabsgrein/README.md

 <h1 align='center'> Hello world!
 I'm Gabriela 👋</h1>

 <p align='center'>
-  A junior QA with a passion for Scrum
+  A QA with a passion for Produc and Agile
 </p>
 <br>